-A combination of treatment options is offered at Pinnacle, ranging from cognitive-behavioral therapy to family therapy, and nutrition support to experiential therapy.
+In addition the clinical services above, a combination of integrative treatment options are offered at Pinnacle.
+They include ranging from cognitive-behavioral therapy to family therapy, and nutrition support to experiential therapy.
 The goal is to develop the best possible treatment plan for your unique needs.
 If you are suffering from opioid addiction and a co-occurring mental health disorder, these will be treated simultaneously.
-This is what’s known as a dual diagnosis.

 How Long Is Rehab for Opioid and Heroin Addiction?

 Your treatment plan will adapt to your changing needs, so there is no definitive number of days, weeks, or months.
 Everyone’s experience is different, giving each individual the best possible chance of remaining sober.